Treatments for primary immunodeficiency (PID) disorders (inborn errors of immunity)

 Research and advances in therapies have resulted in improved health and a longer life for people with PID/IEI disorders.
 There are currently six main types of treatment options:

 - Immunoglobulin Replacement Therapy (IRT) - subcutaneous (SCIg) or intravenous (IVIg)

 Infections should be treated early, and antibiotics are often required.
 Some people may be prescribed long term antibiotics (prophylaxis) to reduce infections.

 Medications against fungi, viruses and parasites may be needed to treat some conditions, and this may require long term access.

 IRT is one of the most effective and commonly used treatments for some PID/IEI disorders.
 IRT can be given using intravenous immunoglobulin (IVIg) that is injected into the vein, typically in a hospital setting, or given at home using subcutaneous immunoglobulin (SCIg) injected under the skin.

 These products are derived from pooled blood (plasma), are in limited supply, and access is restricted.
 Doctors must follow specific guidelines to ensure that the product goes to people most in need.

 There is an increasing number of drugs (medications) used to increase or decrease immune function.

 Medications include corticosteroids, biologics such as monoclonal antibodies, small molecule inhibitors and other immunosuppressive drugs.

-However, many of these are not funded for PID indications.
+However, many of these are not funded for PID/IEI indications.
 Therefore, they are not accessible unless funding for the affected individual can be negotiated through hospital drug committees or through compassionate access from the drug company.